-Fouling is a serious problem at oil refineries, which may lead to insecure operating conditions with high production losses.
-Shortened runtime is a drawback, which requires cleaning procedures and in some cases material exchange.
-Process conditions, feed qualities and mechanical designs influence the fouling potential and operation.
-Typical fouling components are waxes, asphaltenes, coke, stable emulsions, inorganic solids or polymers.
+Fouling is a serious problem at oil refineries.
+It may lead to insecure operating conditions with high production losses.
+Shortened runtime is a drawback, which requires cleaning procedures.
+In some cases, a material exchange could be necessary.
+Mechanical designs, process conditions and feed qualities influence the fouling potential and operation.
+Typical fouling components are waxes, asphaltenes, carbon deposits, stable emulsions, inorganic solids or polymers.
 In oil refineries, most organic fouling is caused by asphaltene precipitation, including coke formation.
 Asphaltenes are sensitive to shearing forces and electrostatic interactions.
 Crude preheat trains, vacuum column bottoms and downstream heat exchangers can plug.
 The economic implications are significant and can cost millions of dollars.

 Do you need support?
-Our qualified experts will be glad to advice you personally and individually.
+Our qualified experts will be glad to advise you personally and individually.